LukasR056/Eventplanner/README.md

 # Project

-The goal of this project is to plan events or even projects within an intuitive and clean environment.
+The goal of this project is to plan events within an intuitive and clean environment.
 Events can either be public or private.
 If it is a public event, other users are free to join.